Sparklers-The-Makers/blog/_posts/2019-07-28-realtime-gps-tracker-with-raspberry-pi.md

 last_modified_at: 2019-07-11T11:52:25-05:00
 ---

-In this article we are going to see how to make a realtime GPS tracker device, which you can track from anywhere in the world, using Raspberry Pi, Python and Javascript.
-At the end our client side will look something like this:
+In this article, we are going to see how to make a realtime GPS tracker device, which you can track from anywhere in the world, using Raspberry Pi, Python, and Javascript.
+At the end our client-side will look something like this:

 <figure class="align-center">
   <a href="#"><img src="{{ site.url }}{{ site.baseurl }}/img/tracker/map2.gif" alt="" width="480" height="360"></a>